Beginner Spells (T0)

 Floral Web – The caster creates a “web” made out of vines and flowers to catch an ally, or themselves.
 They may also utilise it to launch themselves/someone up to 10 feet.
 This web is 10x10 ft, and will take at least 1 turn to create.
 The web can grapple others; however, it can only pull around one hundred eighty (180lbs) pounds.

-Cactus Growth - The caster can sprout cactus-spikes within a 5x5 ft sphere at a target location on the ground, so long as they stand on dry terrain.
+Cactus Growth – The caster can sprout cactus-spikes within a 5x5 ft sphere at a target location on the ground, so long as they stand on dry terrain.
 These cactus spikes can potentially poke opponents or otherwise block them from approaching.
+The caster can manipulate and control the cactus to swing it at opponents, causing them to fall.
+The cactus spines are capable of poking through gambeson.

 Intermediate Spells (T2)

-Growth - The caster can heal dead vegetation or flora to perfect health, proving to be a helpful tool when it comes to preserving alchemical resources or even helping civilians during the famine.
-Despite being super useful, the spell can only resuscitate dead flora once, and some flora cannot even be revived from a decayed state.
+Growth – The caster can heal dead vegetation or flora to perfect health, proving to be a helpful tool when it comes to preserving alchemical resources or even helping civilians during the famine.
+Despite being super helpful, the spell can only resuscitate dead flora once, and some flora cannot even be revived from a decayed state.

 Expert Spells (T3)

-Thorn Whip - The caster forms a vine covered in brambles in one of their hands.
-Promptly, the vine is swung forwards, wrapping around whatever people/objects are in the vicinity and pulling them toward the caster.
+Thorn Whip – The caster forms a vine covered in brambles in one of their hands.
+Promptly, the vine is swung forward, wrapping around whatever people/objects are in the vicinity and pulling them toward the caster.

 If the object/person weighs more than the caster, then the whip is ineffective (20x1 ft).